xuchen66/sphinx-emdocs/source/serialEM-note-take-images-at-two-different-mags.rst

    :align: center

-The first 20 items with current LD setup can be defined in General Option - Do subset.
+The first 20 items with current LD setup can be defined in General Option - [v] Do subset.
 This part is straightforward.

 Now after 20 items are done, we need to switch to new image state and continue Acquire.
-This can be done from General Option - [ ] Run Script at end.
+This can be done from General Option - [v] Run Script at end.
 And you define a script like this:

 .. code-block:: ruby